 - Accountings are not timely done, and the judge issues an OSC (Order to Show Cause) or a citation to bring the administrator or executor to court and possibly sanction them.

 Don’t make the above probate mistakes in California.
 Hire us for probate law.
-Our staff will check the county’s probate notes for you if there is an existing case which has been filed.
 We have successfully opened and closed thousands of probates since 1993.
 We will keep you in line so your probate can finish smoothly.
 Call for Probate Law Advice in Los Angeles County: Mina Sirkin 818,340.4479